top of page

 6. Apply targeted interventions to reduce energy use and emissions

-Case Example: Infrastructure Project Energy Optimization
+Case Example: Infrastructure Project Energy Optimisation

 Benefits Beyond Compliance

-• Improved resource efficiency lowers operating costs
+• Enhanced resource efficiency leads to lower operating costs

-• Data-driven decision-making supports continuous improvement
+• Data-driven decision-making facilitates continuous improvement

 Final Thoughts